X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Introduction

 Very recently, Dornheim \emph{et al.}~\cite{Dornheim_T_2022,Dornheim_T2_2022,Dornheim_insight_2022} have suggested to instead analyze the two-sided Laplace transform of $S_{ee}(\mathbf{q},\omega)$,

 which has a number of key advantages.
 First, the deconvolution with respect to the SIF is straightforward in the Laplace domain, see Eq.~(\ref{eq:convolution_theorem}) below.
-Second, the Laplace transform is remarkably robust with respect to noise in the intensity, see Ref.~\cite{Dornheim_T2_2022} and the Supplemental Material~\cite{supplement}.
-Third, Eq.~(\ref{eq:Laplace}) directly corresponds to the imaginary-time correlation function (ITCF) $F_{ee}(\mathbf{q},\tau)$.
+Second, the Laplace transform is remarkably robust with respect to noise in the intensity~\cite{Dornheim_T2_2022}.
+Third, Eq.~(\ref{eq:Laplace}) directly corresponds to the imaginary-time correlation function (ITCF) $F_{ee}(\mathbf{q},\tau)$~\cite{Dornheim_insight_2022}.
 The latter corresponds to the usual intermediate scattering function $F_{ee}(\mathbf{q},t)$, but evaluated at an imaginary argument $t=-i\hbar\tau$, with $\tau\in[0,\beta]$ and $\beta=1/k_\textnormal{B}T$ being the usual inverse temperature.
-In thermodynamic equilibrium, $F_{ee}(\mathbf{q},\tau)$ is symmetric around $\tau=\beta/2$, which means that Eq.~(\ref{eq:Laplace}) allows one to extract the temperature without any models or approximations.
-In addition, knowledge of the properly normalized ITCF is related to the electron--electron static structure factor via $S_{ee}(\mathbf{q})=F_{ee}(\mathbf{q},0)$.
+In thermodynamic equilibrium, $F_{ee}(\mathbf{q},\tau)$ is symmetric around $\tau=\beta/2$, which means that Eq.~(\ref{eq:Laplace}) allows one to extract the temperature without any models or approximations~\cite{Dornheim_T_2022,Dornheim_T2_2022}.

-We stress that, due to the uniqueness of the two-sided Laplace transform, the ITCF contains exactly the same information as $S_{ee}(\mathbf{q},\omega)$, albeit in an unfamiliar representation.
-This theme has been explored in the recent Refs.~\cite{Dornheim_insight_2022,Dornheim_PTR_2022,Dornheim_review,Dornheim_moments_2023}, where it has been argued that the imaginary-time domain can give direct access to many properties, including quasi-particle energies and the static limit of the linear density response function.
-The latter points the way toward experimental measurements of the exchange--correlation kernel of real materials, which will be of high value for the benchmarking and further development of \emph{ab initio} density functional theory (DFT) simulations~\cite{Moldabekov_JCTC_2023, Moldabekov_non_empirical_hybrid, Maximilian_2023}.
-Yet, these promising possibilities require accurate and absolute knowledge of $F_{ee}(\mathbf{q},\tau)$ itself, which, in turn, makes it necessary to determine the generally unknown normalization constant $A$, cf.~Eq.~(\ref{eq:convolution}).
+While the ITCF, by definition, contains exactly the same information as $S_{ee}(\mathbf{q},\omega)$~\cite{Dornheim_insight_2022,Dornheim_review}, knowing its proper normalization is crucial for the extraction of other system parameters beyond the temperature.
+For example, the relation $S_{ee}(\mathbf{q})=F_{ee}(\mathbf{q},\tau=0)$ then gives one direct access to the electron--electron static structure factor.
+Moreover, absolute knowledge of the ITCF will potentially open the way toward experimental measurements of the exchange--correlation kernel [cf.~Eq.~(\ref{eq:chi})] of real materials, which will be of high value for the benchmarking and further development of \emph{ab initio} density functional theory (DFT) simulations~\cite{Moldabekov_JCTC_2023, Moldabekov_non_empirical_hybrid, Maximilian_2023, JCP_hybrids_2023}.
+Other important parameters that are encoded into $F_{ee}(\mathbf{q},\tau)$, but cannot be obtained from its symmetry alone, include the number density $n$ and the ionization degree $Z$, which are of key importance for equation-of-state tables~\cite{Falk_PRL_2014,Falk_HEDP_2012}.